grndlvl/k8s-hello-app/README.md

 ## 🙌 Why this project?

 Kubernetes can feel overwhelming.
 This repo gives you a **guided, repeatable workflow** that covers the 80% you’ll need for real-world apps — without cloud vendor lock-in or complex tooling.
+---

+## ⚠️ Disclaimer

+This project was created as a learning resource with the assistance of AI tools.
+All code and documentation have been **reviewed and tested for accuracy**,
+but it is intended **for educational purposes only** and is **not production-ready**.